keerthik/regittable/README.md

 Append `/*` to your destination path if you want to preserve the filename as set by your reMarkable sync.
 You can hard-code this filename too.

+Note: All absolute and relative paths *should* be safe to mix between Windows and \*nix styles, however special paths like `/` and `~/` probably won't resolve correctly cross-platform.

 Set `git_mode` to any of
-- `none`: no git operations.
+- [x] `none`: no git operations.
+Can be used to move files
-- `pull-request`: submits a pull-request to the repo, from a branch named as in `commit-branch`.
+- [ ] `pull-request`: submits a pull-request to the repo, from a branch named as in `commit-branch`.
-- `commit-branch`: commits in a branch.
-Default branch name is of format `$filename$hhmmss$ddmmyyyy`
+- [ ] `commit-branch`: commits in a branch.
+Default branch name is of format `$filename$hhmm$ddmmyyyy`.
+Multiple updates within this minute will be committed to the same branch
-- `commit-current`: makes a commit in the current repo branch
+- [x] `commit-current`: makes a commit in the current repo branch
-- `push-current`: makes a commit and attempts a push to the current repo branch
+- [ ] `push-current`: makes a commit and attempts a push to the current repo branch

+Only checked features are implemented.

 If your computer may restart, consider setting the script to run on startup (eg: [Windows](https://stackoverflow.com/questions/4438020/how-to-start-a-python-file-while-windows-starts)).